kathleenfwang/foodieblogposts/README.md

   * Cannot edit or delete posts created by other users

-* Manage food posts with basic functionalities:
+* Manage food posts with CRUD functionalities:

   * Create, edit and delete posts